LiteFarmOrg/LiteFarm/README.md

    brew services start postgresql
 ```

 2. Set up the PostgreSQL role (account) and databases.
 Use the `psql` client program.
 If an installer asks you to choose a password for the `postgres` (superuser) account, use `postgres` for consistency with the contents of `.env.default`.
-Use port 5001 for the same reason.

    - On a Mac, type "psql" in the terminal to start the client.